Tyrod Taylor Player Prop Bets for NFL Week 11 | Houston vs. Tennessee 11/21/2021

 Matchup vs. Tennessee

-- In one matchup against the Titans, Taylor threw for zero passing yards, 237.5 yards fewer than his over/under in Sunday's game.
+- In one matchup against the Titans, Taylor recorded zero passing yards, 237.5 yards fewer than his over/under for Sunday.

 - Taylor did not throw a touchdown pass in that game against the Titans.